Model-Free Trajectory-based Policy Optimization with Monotonic Improvement: Experimental Validation

 \section{Experimental Validation}

 MOTO is experimentally validated on a set of multi-link swing-up tasks and on a robot table tennis task.
 The experimental section aims at analyzing the proposed algorithm from four different angles: i) the quality of the returned policy comparatively to state-of-the-art trajectory optimization algorithms, ii) the effectiveness of the proposed variance reduction and sample reuse schemes, iii) the contribution of the added entropy constraint during policy updates in finding better local optima and iv) the ability of the algorithm to scale to higher dimensional problems.
+The experimental section concludes with a comparison to TRPO \citep{Schulman15}, a state-of-the-art reinforcement learning algorithm that bounds the KL between successive policies; showcasing settings in which the time-dependent linear-Gaussian policies used by MOTO are a suitable alternative to neural networks.

-\subsection{Multi-link swing-up tasks}
+\subsection{Multi-link Swing-up Tasks}

 A set of swing-up tasks involving a multi-link pole with respectively two and four joints (Fig. \ref{fig:swingTaska}.a and \ref{fig:swingTaskb}.a) is considered in this section.
 The set of tasks includes several variants with different torque and joint limits, introducing additional non-linearities in the dynamics and resulting in more challenging control problems for trajectory optimization algorithms based on linearizing the dynamics.
 The state space consists of the joint positions and joint velocities while the control actions are the motor torques.
 In all the tasks, the reward function is split between an action cost and a state cost.
 The action cost is constant throughout the time-steps while the state cost is time-dependent and is equal to zero for all but the 20 last time-steps.
 During this period, a quadratic cost penalizes the state for not being the null vector, i.e. having zero velocity and reaching the upright position.
 Examples of successful swing-ups learned with MOTO are depicted in Fig. \ref{fig:swingTaska}.a and \ref{fig:swingTaskb}.a.\\